-Known issues in 8.2.7
+Known issues in 2024.1.0

-This update contains the following known issues:

 - After a standalone host is rebooted, including when it's rebooted after applying updates, the host's General Tab does not display the status of the system correctly.
-We recommend to refresh the host's General Tab by clicking on a different object and back on the host, or by disconnecting and reconnecting. - [Fixed in XS82ECU1058] In Citrix Hypervisor 8.2 CU 1 pools with hotfix XS82ECU1029 applied that have GFS2 SRs, using XenCenter to generate a server status report (SSR) can fail.
-To work around this issue, generate your SSRs by running the following command in the host console: xenserver-status-report.
-(CA-375900) - If a hotfix requires another hotfix to already be installed as a prerequisite, XenCenter does not display the name of the prerequisite hotfix.
-You can find the prerequisite information in the article on https://support.citrix.com for the hotfix you are trying to install.
-(CA-383054) - Changing the font size or dpi on the computer on which XenCenter is running can result in the user interface appearing incorrectly.
-The default font size is 96 dpi; Windows 8 and Windows 10 refer to this font size as 100%. - On Windows 10 (1903 and later) VMs, there can be a delay of a few minutes after installing the Citrix VM Tools before the Switch to Remote Desktop option is available in XenCenter.
-You can restart the toolstack to make this option appear immediately. - It is not advisable to update the same pool from concurrent instances of XenCenter because this action might disrupt the update process.

-If more than one instance of XenCenter is attempting to install multiple hotfixes on a pool, a server might fail to install a hotfix with the error: "The update has already been applied to this server.
+We recommend that you refresh the host's General Tab by clicking on a different object and back on the host, or by disconnecting and reconnecting. - Some updates that do not include guidance about update tasks are not displayed in the By update view.
+To see these updates, you can look in the By server view.
+(CA-389580) - Changing the font size or dpi on the computer on which XenCenter is running can result in the user interface appearing incorrectly.
+The default font size is 96 dpi; Windows 8 and Windows 10 refer to this font size as 100%.
+(CA-45514) (CAR-1940) - In XenCenter, when you attempt to import an OVF package or a disk image from a folder containing a hash character (#) in its name, the import fails with a null reference exception.
+(CA-368918) - When attempting to run XenCenter from the command line while XenCenter is already running, any arguments with whitespace characters must be wrapped in both double and single quotes: "example".
+(CA-389317) - If you connect to the same XenServer pool with multiple instances of XenCenter, neither Xen-Center shows available updates.
+To attempt to work around this issue, you can disconnect and reconnect XenCenter from the pool.
+(CA-389319) - If more than one instance of XenCenter is attempting to install multiple updates on a pool, a host might fail to install with the error: "The update has already been applied to this server.
 The server will be skipped."This error causes the whole update process to stop.
+(CA-359814)

-To work around this issue:
+To workaround this issue:

 - 1. Ensure that no other XenCenter instance is in the process of updating the pool - 2.
 Refresh the update list in the Notifications > Updates panel - 3.
-Start the update from the beginning
+Start the update from the beginning - When updating to XenCenter 2024.1.0 from an earlier version, you encounter an error if you attempt to Download XenCenter v2024.1.0.xxx source code.